 If there is any cash exchanging hands be sure it is just for tipping your movers.
 If you pay for the move itself in cash only, you’ll have no record of the paid transaction — and the company can disappear with your cash or worse, your belongings, pretending that you never even paid.
 Again, be sure everything is traceable and that receipts or transactions are attached to the moving company’s name.

 It may seem incredibly basic, but make sure your moving company, whether for a local move or long distance, has a physical address that you can locate on Google or another mapping provider.
-Make sure they’re recognized online as currently operating and in good standing, and that somewhere, there are verifiable customer reviews showing that this company has a good reputation.
+Make sure they’re recognized online as currently operating and in good standing and read moving companies reviews to rest assured you’re dealing with reliable, reputable movers.

-Unpakt has already done all of the background research on all their local movers and long distance movers so that you don’t have to, so you’ll be sure to work with a moving company that will be reliable, well-organized, and come highly recommended.
+Unpakt has already done all of the background research on all their local movers and long distance movers so that you don’t have to, so you’ll be sure to work with a moving company that is reliable, well-organized, and comes highly recommended.